URL Variables in Surveys

 Now we are referring to the created variables in the Welcome screen and Thank you screen using

 @ character, which is to invoke the recall function in BlockSurvey.

 Here is the outcome we can see.
 The values of the variable in the Welcome screen and Thank you screen

 We can prefill answers to a question.
 This can be done by accessing

 We select the first question (Your name?).
 We have provided the value “Johnson” for ‘Your Name?’.

 Once the value is given.
 Click “Create Custom URL”.
 Follow the created URL.

 Now “Johnson” is prefilled as the answer of “Your Name” in the survey, as below screenshot.

-In this article, we have given an overview of how the URL variables work with Surveys, the various types of variables that are available, and the benefits of using these variables.
+In this article, I have given an overview of how the URL variables work with Surveys, the various types of variables that are available, and the benefits of using these variables.
 We have also looked at some examples of URL variables in surveys, prefill answers in surveys.
 URL variables allow you to make your surveys much more flexible and relevant to your customers.